Here you will find the most commonly asked questions regarding undergraduate studies in the Department of Psychology.

 What are the requirements to major in Psychology?

-What are the certification requirements?
+What are the admission to the major requirements?

 What are the requirements to minor in Psychology?